atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 ## Summary

-The check run on your commit will indicate if the pull request has introduced any problems that you should discuss with your AppSec team (hint: it has).
-Maybe you *are* the AppSec team?
+The check run on your commit will indicate if the pull request has introduced any problems.

 <figure style="text-align: center;">
   <img alt="Image Digest" src="../img/ratchet/GotWorseDetail-2.png" width="80%"/>